Why we need more altruistic kidney donors

 The UK statistics are shocking:

-- 300 people with kidney failure die each year while waiting for a transplant
+- 300 people in need of a kidney die each year

-- 6,500 people are on the waiting list for a kidney transplant
+- around 6000 people are on the waiting list for a kidney transplant

 - Only 2500 kidney transplantations take place each year